George Buddy Król

 "Right now, it's a secret mission."

-"I don't like it, Harry," I intoned after we left the office.
+"I don't like it, Chuck," I intoned after we left the office.
 "I suspect we're being used."

 "I'd rather speak with Lemony first."